 If you find yourself in Smith Street or anywhere near it, don’t miss the chance to taste some of the many delicacies they serve here.
 You can choose between excellent French and Italian restaurants, as well as bars and cafés if you just want to grab a quick bite.
 Here are some suggestions to help you decide where to go first:

 Let’s see where else you should go to get the best of NYC’s food scene when you relocate here or come for a visit at least.

 Best Restaurants in New York to Check out in 2020

 If you have only started planning your relocation, you are probably primarily concerned about finding a home, trying to find a job before moving to another state, dealing with anxiety about moving out, wondering how to reduce costs when moving or scouting excellent NYC public schools for your kids.
 You’re also somewhat worried about the relocation process itself.
 But you shouldn’t let any of that spoil this experience for you.
 If you’re worried about the possible damage to your valuables, create a photo inventory for moving insurance once you donate unwanted items.
-After all, you can always hire professional New York movers to give you a hand.
+After all, you can always hire highly recommended professional New York movers to give you a hand.
 You should be able to look forward to exploring this buzzing metropolis and make plans for your first days there.
 These should include dining out, among other things.
 So, when it comes to this fun activity, here are some places to check out in 2020, according to Eater NY:

 - Liebman’s Deli

 In case you’re looking for bars where you can also grab something to eat, there are plenty of options for that, too.

 Which Bar to Visit First When Staying in New York?

 If you feel like going out and want to spend your night enjoying newly mixed cocktails, craft beers, or a fine bottle of wine, here’s where you should go: